Vinyo1/Machine_Learning_Breast_Cancer_Detection/README.md

 I welcome contributions!
 Please see `CONTRIBUTING.md` for more details.

 ## NB//: The full code for this project is in the attached notebook
-## STEP 1 - Data Preprocessing and Dealing With Missing Values
+## STEP 1-Data Preprocessing and Dealing With Missing Values
 ```python
         print(data.head())
         print(data.shape)